 Meet Florence deHaven Stick: Our First Visiting Nurse

-On October 1, 1914, Florence deHaven began her work as Hanover’s first visiting nurse, setting a standard of dedication, professionalism, and compassionate care that continues to guide our organization today.
+On October 1, 1914, Florence deHaven Stick (1892–1958) began her work as Hanover’s first visiting nurse, setting a standard of dedication, professionalism, and compassionate care that continues to guide our organization today.
+A graduate of the nursing program at Children’s Hospital of Philadelphia, Florence brought both clinical skill and deep compassion into the homes of those who needed care most.

 Florence’s legacy of bringing skilled care, comfort, and dignity directly to patients in their homes remains at the heart of everything we do.